rundonghe/rundonghe.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Yilong Yin](https://faculty.sdu.edu.cn/ylyin) and [Zhongyi Han](https://zhyhan.github.io/).
-In addition, I am currently doing research at Westlake University with [Prof. Tailin Wu](https://tailin.org).
+In addition, I have done research at Westlake University with [Prof. Tailin Wu](https://tailin.org) in 2023.09-2024.02.
 I plan to graduate in June 2024 and do postdoctoral work after that.